A wreath shaped charcuterie board with candy and cookies and a large red bow made with string licorice.

 Antipasto style board: Lay out some small plates and serve your guests a gorgeous Christmas charcuterie board filled with artichoke hearts, kalamata olives, fresh herbs, sweet cherry peppers or roasted red peppers, roasted eggplant, and savory meats.
 Add sliced bread toasted and drizzled with olive oil.
 Yum!

-a top view of the Holiday Dessert Charcuterie Wreath Recipe.
+A top view of the Holiday Dessert Charcuterie Wreath Recipe.

 As we gear up for the holiday season, why not add a dash of creativity to your gatherings?
-The Dessert Charcuterie Wreath Recipe lets you whip up a visually captivating centerpiece that’s sure to charm your guests.
-Whether you’re crafting heart-shaped candy canes, tying the perfect licorice bow, or curating an array of delightful treats, this edible masterpiece promises to steal the spotlight.
-Thank you for visiting the blog today I hope you found this Holiday Dessert Charcuterie Wreath Recipe (With Licorice Bow Instructions) inspiring!
-I promise it will make your celebrations even sweeter.
-Visit my Charcuterie Board post on LTK to shop holiday charcuterie board items.
+The Dessert Charcuterie Wreath Recipe lets you whip up a visually captivating centerpiece that's sure to charm your guests.
+Whether you're crafting heart-shaped candy canes, tying the perfect licorice bow, or curating an array of delightful treats, this edible masterpiece promises to steal the spotlight.

-my signature, a drawing of me holding a coffee cup that says Create.
+My signature, a drawing of me holding a coffee cup that says Create.

 Similar Posts